 Cheese Log with Walnuts

 I placed the goat cheese and the grated Manchego and Fontina in a large bowl.
 Then I added some butter just to make things a little softer and smoother.
-Then I let things set until everything was at room temperature.

 I toasted the walnuts.
 Then I chopped them on a cutting board.